- Teaching Resources

 - Students need between 12 and 15 exposures to a new word in order for it to become rooted into long-term memory.

 - Teachers should explicitly teach between 400 and 700 words per year as part of their vocabulary study program.

 Effects of Spaced Practice

 E. Glass, Teacher, Loma Vista Elementary School, Salinas, CA

-This chart illustrates the ‘spacing effect’: the top trend line represents the learning curve over time using spaced practice, and the bottom trend line represents the learning curve over time after a single instance of learning.
+This chart illustrates the ‘spacing effect’: the top trend line represents the learning curve over time using spaced practice while teaching vocabulary study, and the bottom trend line represents the learning curve over time after a single instance of learning.

 How can teachers accommodate a learning cycle of practice, review, and revisit with the challenges of a classroom schedule?

-This is where VocabularySpellingCity comes to the rescue, providing meaningful practice for teachers to integrate into their existing vocabulary study curriculum.
+This is where VocabularySpellingCity comes to the rescue, providing meaningful practice for teachers to integrate into their existing curriculum for teaching vocabulary study.
 After you explicitly teach the vocabulary words, students use our site to hear, say, read, write, and play with their words through engaging learning activities, leading to better vocabulary retention.
-VocabularySpellingCity helps teachers have more effective vocabulary instruction than ever before!
+VocabularySpellingCity knows the importance of vocabulary development, and we help teachers provide more effective vocabulary instruction than ever before!

 Research-Based for Effectiveness and Better Outcomes in Student Achievement